ibm-cloud-docs/speech-to-text/language-models.md

 ```
 {: pre}

 The credentials own two such models.
 The first model is awaiting data or is being processed by the service.
 The second model is fully trained and ready for use.
+Both custom models are based on previous-generation models; the first custom model has two available versions.

 ```javascript
 {